slic3r/Slic3r-Manual/src/expert-mode/Cooling.md

     layer is, and so it makes sense not to apply the fan until sure the print is securely attached to the bed.
 Keeping the fan turned off for the first two or three layers is a good idea.

--   `Keep fan always on` - Overrides any other choices and has the fan run continuously, at least at the minimum speed setting.
-This can be useful when printing with PLA, but is not recommended for ABS.

 -   `Enable fan if print time is below t seconds` - Triggers the fan if the layer will be completed within the given number of seconds.